 If your car stereo keeps turning on and off repeatedly, you won’t be able to enjoy your music without the annoying interruptions.
 There are several reasons for this issue, ranging from basic wiring mistakes to electrical faults.
 The good news is that this problem is normally easy to fix.

 There are a number of reasons why your radio may turn on or off by itself.
-The most common reasons a car radio may turn on or off by itself are a faulty ignition switch, the radio getting old and faulty, faulty wiring, incorrect installation, or a blown fuse, loose wire connections, loose faceplate, or a faulty battery.
-To fix this issue, you nee to begin by determining the exact root cause of the issue and address that.
+The most common reasons a car radio may turn on or off by itself are a faulty ignition switch, the radio getting old, faulty wiring, incorrect radio installation, a blown fuse, loose wire connections, loose faceplate, or a faulty battery.
+To fix this issue, you need to begin by determining the exact root cause of the issue and address that.

 Let’s take a look at the three major causes of car stereo problems: